 A majority of the votes properly cast is required for approval of all matters.
-However, as described in more detail in Proposal 3, Proposal 3 is an advisory vote and non-binding.
+However, as described in more detail in Proposal 2 below, Proposal 2 is an advisory vote and non-binding.
 Votes cast means the votes actually cast "for" or "against" a particular proposal, whether in person or by proxy.
-Therefore, abstentions and broker non-votes do not have any effect on determining whether any of the proposals in this Proxy Statement are approved by stockholders.
+With respect to all matters presented at the Annual Meeting, abstentions and non-votes will not be deemed to be votes "cast" with respect to such matters and will not count as votes "for" or "against" such matter.
 Votes will be tabulated by our transfer agent subject to the supervision of persons designated by the Board of Directors as inspectors.